 - The departments/programs whose representative(s) are elected to the Executive Committee shall select additional representatives to the Senate to serve during the officer’s term of office.

 - Department/Program representatives shall begin their term of service at the first Senate sponsored event or at the first regular meeting of the Senate in the Fall semester, as determined by the Executive Committee.

 - Each representative shall serve on the Senate until one day before the first regular meeting of the following academic year.

 - If a representative cannot serve their full term, the representative must, in consultation with the graduate students of the represented department/program, find a replacement for the remainder of the term.

 - Representatives shall represent the interests of the graduate students in their department/program to the Senate.

 - Representatives shall communicate interests, concerns, and department/program activities to the Senate.

-- Representatives shall communicate interests, concerns, services, and activities of the Senate to students in their department/program by distributing Senate minutes and other information.
+- Representatives shall communicate interests, concerns, services, and activities of the Senate to students in their department/program.

 - Initiation and Voting